ANIML SC 2530RW - Animal and Plant Biochemistry II

 Course Learning Outcomes

-2 Explain how protein structure and function is derived from the constituent amino acids, and compare the features of structural and globular proteins.
+1 Explain how protein structure and function is derived from the constituent amino acids, and compare the features of structural and

-8 At the end of this course, students will have demonstrated the ability to undertake the research, preparation and delivery of presentations of biochemical topics selected to reinforce and augment the material presented in lectures.
+5 Demonstrate the ability to undertake the research, preparation and delivery of presentations of biochemical topics selected to reinforce and augment the material presented in lectures

 University Graduate Attributes